 Hire a babysitter during business hours so your after-the-kids-go-to-bed work time is reduced.
 Or find a daycare situation where the kids can attend for a half-day each week.

 This doesn’t diminish your work-from-home status, and the extra (if brief) time without your kids will allow you to complete work meetings in peace or find time to organize your weekly schedule.

 4. Do Things in Batches to Save Time

 It took me awhile to jump on board the meal batch-cooking thing, because I felt like it required planning ahead time that I didn’t have.

-But once I got an electric pressure cooker and started cooking huge batches of meat, my life got much easier and I was still able to have home-cooked meals ready for my kids.
+But once I got an electric pressure cooker (Amazon) and started cooking huge batches of meat, my life got much easier and I was still able to have home-cooked meals ready for my kids.

 Slow cookers or electric pressure cookers both allow for cooking several days worth of meat with only one effort and one clean-up session, and even though it doesn’t help me get my work done, it frees up mental energy on days where I have more deadlines or don’t have the energy to spend any time in the kitchen.

 One of the worst things I do when I’m busy is to stop making time for myself.
 After months of this, I start to notice that not only do I lose patience more easily with my children, but my work quality suffers and I feel stressed, depressed, and burnt out.